 Building Communities & Connections

 Drawing helps us to connect, with the self and with others.
 Through our events and social media, we proactively ignite social connections and nurture the creative community.
 We also deliver unique team-building experiences designed to strengthen communication, build empathy, ignite creative-thinking and boost wellbeing in the workplace and beyond.

 Igniting everyday creativity

 Promoting everyday creativity is at the heart of everything we do.
-Carry a sketchbook, do a daily doodle at work, draw to unwind before bedtime, go to social sketching events… : whatever you can manage, we guaranteed you benefit from taking regular SKETCHERCISE!
-This isn’t about getting ‘good at art’ - it’s about getting better at LIFE!
+Carry a sketchbook, doodle at work, draw to unwind before bedtime, go to social sketching events…: whatever you can manage, just get some SKETCHERCISE!
+Develop a regular sketch habit and we guarantee you will get better at LIFE!

 Sketch Appeal was born out of a personal mental health crisis and story that is testimony to the way everyday creativity can transform lives.
 We believe drawing is one of the most accessible forms of mindfulness out there and a fantastic tool for self-care and stress management: one that stands to play a powerful role in boosting the world’s mental health.

 We’ve admired Sue’s experimental and playful approach to drawing for a long time, so we’re thrilled that she’s a big ART-vocate of our work!

 Former course leader at UAL, Sue is a legend in the fashion illustration world whose work has inspired many a great artist’s career.
 When she’s not sketching live from the FROW at London Fashion Week, Sue consults, creates and guest tutors at Universities, colleges and events - including ours!

 Like us, Sue’s a compulsive sketcher and is passionate about promoting art for wellbeing: